'Mag' Definition

 verb

 The verb 'mag' is a conjugated form of 'mögen,' which means 'to like' in German.
-It is used to express preferences or fondness towards something or someone.
+It is commonly used to express preferences or tastes.

 Example Sentences: